dappy-studio/gitcoin-passport-discourse-plugin/README.md

 ### gitcoin passport last date to connect wallet for existing users

 Using this setting, you can set a last date by which existing users would need to connect their wallets and get the minimum score required.
-After this date, any user (existing or new) that dont have the required minimum score will not have the permission to post or create a new account.
+After this date, any user (existing or new) that dont have the required minimum score will not have the permission to post or create a new topic.

 ### gitcoin passport forum level score to post (and other ways you can gate posting on Discourse)